Energy siting can be incendiary

 Collaboration is not always possible, certainly not with every constituent or interest.
 Collaboration is also not a panacea-that if only each developer or state agency had “done it better,” all problems would have been solved.
 However, as our new book concludes: collaboration must be central to managing energy in our landscape if we are to advance America’s energy future in a sustainable way.

-You can order a copy of the book on Amazon here.
+Order a copy of the book on Amazon.

 OTHER NEWS